conda-incubator/conda-self/CONTRIBUTING.md

    2. `python -m conda self install conda-rich`
    3. `python -m conda self update`
    4. `python -m conda self remove conda-rich`

+#### Included Tasks

+1. `pixi run test` to run the tests.
+Choose your desired Python version by picking the adequate environment.
+2. `pixi run lint` to run the pre-commit linters and formatters.
+3. `pixi run docs` to build the docs and `pixi run serve` to serve them in your browser.

 ### With `conda` only